Italy detains navy captain and Russian diplomat for spying | DW | 31.03.2021

-An Italian frigate captain and a Russian military official were caught red-handed during a "clandestine meeting" in Rome, authorities said.
+An Italian frigate captain and a Russian military official have been caught red-handed during a "clandestine meeting" in Rome.
+Italy later ordered the expulsion of two Russian officials as the fallout escalated.

 Italy's Carabinieri police staged a sting operation catching the alleged Italian spy and a Russian diplomat